jokull/blog/src/_posts/sql-diff-migrations/post.md

 ```

 Atlas is a purpose built tool to manage different styles of migration.
 It has extensive support for
 databases and intelligently handles migration steps.
-In my opinion it's killer feature is to be able
+In my opinion its killer feature is to be able
 to introspect two SQL schemas, derive an internal abstraction, diff the two and produce the
 migration script - all in one go.